 Also, as stated before, switch up your cookware usage by diversifying, a measure that’ll ensure that no one type of cookware is overused and becomes liable to affect your health.

-Related read Is cast iron cookware safe?
+Related read Is cast iron and enameled cast iron cookware safe?

 Leaches copper into food.
 In a very similar manner to iron, high levels of copper in our system are bad for our health.
 But in a very dissimilar manner to iron, copper is a far more dangerous metallic substance with virtually no benefits for our health.